Assessing Pile Integrity with Thermal Integrity Profiling

-Thermal Integrity Profiling is a technology that utilizes the heat generated by curing of concrete to assess the integrity and quality of drilled shafts, augered cast in place (ACIP) piles and other concrete foundations.
-From the test results, necks, bulges, variations in concrete cover and the as-built shape of the shaft, including steel cage eccentricities, can be characterized.
+Thermal Integrity Profiling (TIP) is a technology that utilizes the heat generated by curing of concrete to assess the integrity and quality of drilled shafts, augered cast in place (ACIP), micropiles and other concrete foundations.
+From the test results, necks, bulges, the as-built shape of the shaft, and variations in concrete cover and including steel cage eccentricities, can be characterized.

 Thermal Integrity Profiling is standardized by ASTM D7949 – Standard Test Methods for Thermal Integrity Profiling of Concrete Deep Foundations.

 Enter the capacity you wish to mobilize, in Tons: